futoin/specs/draft/ftn6_iface_executor_concept.md

 1. map result() - return reference to response parameter map
 1. map info() - return reference to info parameter map, keys (defined as const with INFO_ prefix):
     * Note: info() is not merged to AsyncSteps only for minor security reasons
-1. stream rawInput() - return raw input stream or null, if FutoIn request comes in that stream
+1. stream rawInput() - return raw input stream or throws error
-1. stream rawOutput() - return raw output stream (no result variables are expected)
+1. stream rawOutput() - return raw output stream (no result variables are expected) or throws error
 1. Excutor executor() - get reference to Executor
 1. Language-specic get accessor for info properties